Menu

 Pros

 Best option if you need to cover a wider area since it covers more than 2,500 square feet with 1,000 points of light.
-Comes with remote control and advanced settings for a customized light show.
+Comes with a remote control and advanced settings for a customized light show.
 Has timer settings in 2-hour increments.

 Cons